pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 3    TorchInductor
 ==== ================

-The beginning and end of AOTAutograd is currently not logged, but we plan to add it soon.

-If info logging is insufficient, then there are also some backend options which can enable you to determine which component is causing the error if you’re unable to understand the error message that is generated.
-These are the following:
+If info logging is insufficient, you can use available backend options.
+These options include:

--  ``"eager"``: only runs torchdynamo forward graph capture and then runs the captured graph with PyTorch.
+-  ``"eager"``: only runs TorchDynamo forward graph capture and then runs the captured graph with PyTorch.
 This provides an indication as to whether TorchDynamo is raising the error.

--  ``"aot_eager"``: runs torchdynamo to capture a forward graph, and then AOTAutograd to trace the backward graph without any additional backend compiler steps.
+-  ``"aot_eager"``: runs TorchDynamo to capture a forward graph, and then AOTAutograd to trace the backward graph without any additional backend compiler steps.
 PyTorch eager will then be used to run the forward and backward graphs.
 This is useful to narrow down the issue